erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 I am a Vinteum grantee.
 That's Bitcoin development funding for those who aren't familiar.

 I'm the maintainer of bitcoinfuzz, where I've found over 15 bugs across various Lightning implementations and reported some security disclosures.

-Why does this matter for today's talk?
-I've seen firsthand how these implementation differences create real problems for users and the network.
-That's what motivated me to develop systematic approaches to find these issues before they impact real users.
 -->
 ---
 ---